JavOrraca/personalwebsite/content/consulting.md

 ---

 ## Scatter Analytics
+(_Website Coming Soon_)

-Scatter Analytics is open for project collaborations and data consulting assignments.
-Having teamed on several engagements in 2018, Co-Founders Javier Orraca and Joel Dayrit officially joined forces in 2019 to add business value and empower business stakeholders with data-driven insights.
-Whether it's a technology platform that you are exploring or research analytics that you want to discuss, please contact us for a free consultation.
+Scatter Analytics is open for project collaborations and data analytics assignments.
+The team met in graduate school and joined forces in 2019 to add business value and empower business stakeholders with data-driven insights.
+With over 50 years of consulting experience, the Scatter Analytics team has experience with research analytics, machine learning for financial projections, and developing other types of predictive models.
+Please contact me for a free consultation.

 ## yo.AI